patrickfrey/mewa/doc/intro.md

 The _Mewa_ compiler-compiler is a tool to script compiler front-ends in _Lua_.
 A compiler written with _Mewa_ takes a source file as input and prints an intermediate representation as input for the next compilation step.
 The example in this article uses the text format of _LLVM IR_ as output.
 An executable is built using the ```llc``` command of _Clang_.

 _Mewa_ provides no support for the evaluation of different paths of code generation.
-The idea is to do a one-to-one mapping of program structures to code and to leave all analytical optimization steps to the backend.
+The idea is to do a one-to-one mapping of the program structures to code and to leave all analytical optimization steps to the backend.

 For implementing a compiler with _Mewa_, you define a grammar attributed with _Lua_ function calls.
 The program ```mewa``` will generate a _Lua_ script that will transform any source passing the grammar specified into an _AST_ with the _Lua_ function calls attached to the nodes.
 The compiler will call the functions of the top-level nodes of the _AST_ that take the control of the further processing of the compiler front-end.
 The functions called with their _AST_ node as argument invoke the further tree traversal.
 The types and data structures of the program are built and the output is printed in the process.